mui/material-ui/docs/pages/careers/developer-experience-engineer.md

 ## Why we're hiring

-Both our open-source community and our premium products are growing fast (x2 YoY).
-We need talented people to keep that going!

 Developer Experience matters, [a lot](https://future.com/the-case-for-developer-experience/).
 We are looking for somebody to build the best developer experience ever created around a component library, earning the love of developers everywhere.
 This is about focusing on the outcome: success, that developers can have a wonderful workflow with our product.